 Nepal is modernising rapidly, but it remains a deeply patriarchal society.Life for women is hard, particularly in rural areas, where girls are expected to help rear animals, do house and farmwork and raise siblings from a young age.
 Despite being illegal, child marriage is common, and as a result many girls leave school early.
 Very few have the opportunity to study, travel, choose careers and take control of their own destinies.

-Training and Education Grant
+Training and Education Scholarship

 The program will offer: